Introduction

 Memory

-• Buffer automatically flushes at 10M lines
+• Buffer automatically flushes at configured line count

 • Monitor RAM usage with large datasets